parichay-batra/UI-Profile/README.md

 - Familiarity with RESTful APIs

-- Knowledge of popular React.js is a plus  (such as Flux or Redux).
+- Knowledge of popular React.js is a big plus